Famous CT People – Celebrities

 Connecticut is one of the oldest states in America, making it the birthplace of many inventors and early leaders.
-There are also many musicians, actors/actresses and politicians from Connecticut.
-The people are listed in a random order and were either born in Connecticut or lived a portion of their lives in Connecticut, or both.
-Want to know about the famous people and celebrities of today?
-Check out our Celebrity News and Photographs page.
-To suggest another famous Connecticut celebrity or historical figure, please contact us.
+There are many well-known celebrities and famous people from Connecticut including: musicians, actors, writers, actresses, politicians, inventors, historic figures and artists.
+Famous Connecticut people are listed in a random order and were either born, lived a portion of their lives in CT.
+Share your suggestions for famous Connecticut people.
+To feature your business, contact us.

 John Mayer was born in Bridgeport, Connecticut in 1977.
 He attended Fairfield High School in Connecticut and lived in the state until College.
-Today, he has released two albums and has one a Grammy for a single off of each.
+Today, he has released two albums and has won a Grammy for a single off of each.
 Winning Best Male Pop Vocal Performance for his single “Your Body is a Wonderland” in 2003 and winning a Grammy for first number one single with the song “Daughters” in 2005.

 Ethan Allen, an American Revolutionary soldier, was born in Litchfield, Connecticut in 1741 and died in 1789.
 Though Connecticut born, Allen made his mark across New England, especially in Vermont where he founded the Green Mountain Boys.

 Phineas Taylor Barnum (PT Barnum), born in Bethel, Connecticut in 1810, died in 1891.
 Barnum created a circus empire.
 Barnum was the first to move his circus by train and purchase his own train, this allowed him to expand more than any other circus had before.
-His show was known as many things, the most popular names that we know today are: P.T.
+His show was known as many things, the most popular names that we know today are P.T.
 Barnum’s Traveling World’s Fair and the Greatest Show on Earth.

 , Connecticut in 1800.
 Known for being the first American to vulcanize rubber, Goodyear discovered the process by accident after years of searching for a more stable rubber.
 Goodyear’s father was proud of the fact that they were descendants from the founders of New Haven

 Benedict Arnold was born in Norwich, Connecticut in 1741 and died in 1801.
 He was a captain of the Colonial Army and British Spy.
 If someone calls you Benedict Arnold, it’s not a good thing, he was known as a traitor, he’s most famous for burning down the town of New London, Connecticut.

 was born in Windsor Locks, Connecticut in 1919.
 Grasso served as the Governor of Connecticut from 1975 to 1980.
 She was the first female governor of the state.
 Also the first female to be elected governor “in her own right”, meaning, without having family ties to the political system or being married into it.
 She also lived in Old Lyme, Connecticut during the summer months.

 was born in Winsted, Connecticut in 1934.
 The four time Presidential candidate has run under two parities, the Independent and Green Party.

 , Connecticut in 1755.
 Hale is considered America’s first spy.
 Part of the Continental Army during the American Revolutionary War, Hale volunteered for an intelligence-gathering mission.
 Known for his speech he gave at the Battle of Long Island, where he stated “I only regret that I have but one life to give for my country.”
 Hale was captured by the British and today is considered the state hero of Connecticut and an American Hero.

 Dorothy Hamill grew up in Riverside neighborhood of Greenwich, Connecticut.
 Hamill won the gold medal in the Olympics for Ladies’ Singles figure skating in 1976.
 She is also credited with the creation of a skating move nicknamed the “Hamill camel”, which is a camel spin that turns into a sit spin.

 , Connecticut in 1814.
 Colt was an inventor and industrialist.
 Founder of Colt’s Patent Fire-Arms Manufacturing Company, Colt is credited with popularizing his patented revolver.
 Both his rifle and revolver were used during the Civil War.

 Mary Dixon Kies was born in Killingly, Connecticut in 1752.
 Kies is known as the first female recipient of a patent by the United States Patent and Trademark Office in 1809.
 She received her patent for her technique of weaving straw with silk and thread which improved hat making techniques in America.

 , CEO of the Professional Wrestling Company lives in Greenwich, Connecticut.
 McMahon is an American promoter, professional wrestler, in-ring announcer and play-by-play commentator.
 Vince McMahon is everything wrestling.

 Harriet Beecher Stowe was born in Litchfield in 1811, and is remembered as an American abolitionist and author.
 Her most popular novel, Uncle Tom’s Cabin (1852) was about the life of an African-American under slavery.
 Harriet Beecher Stowe lived in Connecticut her entire life, dieing in Hartford in 1896.

 was born in Hartford, Connecticut in 1758.
 Lexicographer, textbook author, spelling reformer and all around word enthusiast, Webster has become synonymous with dictionaries.
 The first Merriam-Webster dictionary was published in 1828 as “An American dictionary of the English Language”.
 During his life Webster moved from Connecticut, but came back and served on the Connecticut House of Representatives from 1802-1807.

 was a resident of Old Lyme, Connecticut in 1850.
 Griswold was the backbone of the Lyme Art Colony in the 20th century.
 Today, her home is the Florence Griswold Museum

 is a long time resident of Westport, Connecticut.
 Best known for creating the first tabloid talk show, the Phil Donahue Show.
 He is an Emmy Award-winning media personality, writer and film producer.

 and his wife live in rural Connecticut with no children.
 Walken has appeared in numerous films, his best roles are the ones where he plays the villain, he even stared in the James Bond film, View to a Kill as the main villain.
 Walken also appeared in Stephen Kings’ The Dead Zone, Batman Returns, Sleepy Hollow and had a main role in, Catch Me if You Can.
 Walken has made multiple Saturday Night Live appearances and continues to appear in films.